hermannhueck/composing-functions/README.md

 Next I implement my own *mycats.Kleisli* similar to *cats.data.Kleisli* and show its usage with *flatMap*, *flatMapF*, *andThen* and *compose*.
 I then show the *Reader* Monad, a *Kleisli* simplified with *Id*.

-Finally I turn to and demonstrate function composition with Monoids.

 All this can be found in package *demo*.